-The Group has certain exposure to foreign currency risk as most of its business transactions, assets and liabilities are principally denominated in HK\$, United States dollars ("USD"), Renminbi ("RMB") and Japanese Yen ("JPY") and the functional currencies of the principal operating entities of the Group are HK\$ and RMB.
-The Group monitors its foreign currency exposure closely and will consider hedging significant foreign currency exposure should the need arise.
+The Group has certain exposure to foreign currency risk as most of its business transactions, assets and liabilities are principally denominated in HK\$, United States dollars ("USD"), Renminbi ("RMB") and Indonesian Rupiah ("IDR") and the functional currencies of the principal operating entities of the Group are HK\$ and RMB.
+The Group monitors its foreign currency exposure closely and will consider hedging significant foreign currency exposure should the need arise

-At 31 December 2016, if the HK\$ had weakened 1 per cent against the RMB with all other variables held constant, consolidated loss after tax for the year would have been HK\$462,000 higher (2015: consolidated profit after tax for the year HK\$541,000 lower), arising mainly as a result of the net foreign exchange loss (2015: loss) on pledged bank deposits, bank and cash balances, mould and trade deposits received, trade and bills payables and accruals and other payables denominated in RMB.
-If the HK\$ had strengthened 1 per cent against the RMB with all other variables held constant, consolidated loss after tax for the year would have been HK\$462,000 lower (2015: consolidated profit after tax for the year HK\$541,000 higher), arising mainly as a result of the net foreign exchange gain (2015: gain) on pledged bank deposits, bank and cash balances, mould and trade deposits received, trade and bills payables and accruals and other payables denominated in RMB.
+At 31 December 2017, if the HK\$ had weakened 1 per cent against the RMB with all other variables held constant, consolidated profit after tax for the year would have been HK\$1,276,000 lower (2016: consolidated loss after tax for the year HK\$462,000 higher), arising mainly as a result of the net foreign exchange loss (2016: loss) on bank and cash balances, mould and trade deposits received, trade and bills payables and accruals and other payables denominated in RMB.
+If the HK\$ had strengthened 1 per cent against the RMB with all other variables held constant, consolidated profit after tax for the year would have been HK\$1,276,000 higher (2016: consolidated loss after tax for the year HK\$462,000 lower), arising mainly as a result of the net foreign exchange gain (2016: gain) on bank and cash balances, mould and trade deposits received, trade and bills payables and accruals and other payables denominated in RMB.